alexbfree/thesis/src/appendices.md

 - **Civic Hacking** - technologists or enthusiasts working to reconfigure the way society works
 - **Civil Libertarianism** - argues for the supremacy of individual rights and personal freedoms over imposition by authority
 - **Collection (stage of Personal Informatics)** - see SI
-- **Consent, Dynamic** - ongoing and changeable expression of preference
+- **Consent, Dynamic** - ongoing and changeable expression of one's preferences
-- **Consent, Informed** - initial one-time expression of preference
+- **Consent, Informed** - initial one-time expression of one's preferences
 - **Constructivism** - a belief that new knowledge is formed by developing one's own mental models in order to explain new experiences
 - **Conceptual Anchors** - the mental scaffolds which we use to organise our thinking and human information
 - **Context-aware Computing** - designing systems that take account of the user's situation and varying needs